Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: Acknowledgement

 \section{Acknowledgement}

-This work is supported in part by the National Key Research and Development Program of China under Contract No. 2022YFA1604900 the National Natural Science Foundation of China (NSFC) under Contract No. 12175223 and 12005220.
-W. Zha is supported by Anhui Provincial Natural Science Foundation No. 2208085J23, Youth Innovation Promotion Association of Chinese Academy of Sciences and the Chinese Academy of Sciences (CAS) under Grants No. YSBR-088.
+This work is supported in part by the National Key Research and Development Program of China under Contract No. 2022YFA1604900 the National Natural Science Foundation of China (NSFC) under Contract No. 12422510.
+W. Zha is supported by Anhui Provincial Natural Science Foundation No. 2508085JX002, Youth Innovation Promotion Association of Chinese Academy of Sciences and the Chinese Academy of Sciences (CAS) under Grants No. YSBR-088.
+X. Li is supported by National Natural Science Foundation of China (NSFC) under grant No. 124B2103.